AllanNiwagaba/UgandaCoffeeExports/README.md

 # Uganda's Coffee Exports Analysis
 ## Project Overview

-This project analyzes **Uganda’s coffee export performance**.The goal is to analyze trends in export **volumes**and **Export revenue** with insights segmented by coffee type.
+This project analyzes **Uganda’s coffee export performance**.
+The goal is to analyze trends in export **volumes** and **Export revenue** with insights segmented by coffee type.
 It also explores the **Top** **Coffee destinations**, **Exporting companies** and **Coffee Buyers**.

-The project leverages **Microsoft Excel** for data cleaning and transformation, and **Power BI** for analysis and building interactive dashboards that enable users to explore export patterns over time.By maintaining and updating this project regularly, it serves as a living tool for monitoring Uganda’s coffee trade performance, useful for stakeholders, policy makers and the general public.
+The project leverages **Microsoft Excel** for data cleaning and transformation, and **Power BI** for analysis and building interactive dashboards that enable users to explore export patterns over time.
+By maintaining and updating this project regularly, it serves as a living tool for monitoring Uganda’s coffee trade performance, useful for stakeholders, policy makers and the general public.

 [View dashboard](https://app.powerbi.com/view?r=eyJrIjoiOTJkMDM5ZTMtODJmYS00MWIzLWFiODYtY2ViMzdiODRiMzc0IiwidCI6ImY0OTU4NDAzLTgyZGEtNDYxNC1hNjk2LTI3M2VkMWI4ZTU5OSJ9)

 ## Data Sources

-The Data is sourced from the Uganda Coffee Development Authority (UCDA), the official body responsible for regulating and promoting Uganda’s coffee industry.Specifically this data is extracted from monthly reports (PDF).
+The Data is sourced from the Uganda Coffee Development Authority (UCDA) website.
+Specifically this data is extracted from monthly reports (PDF).
 [Download here](https://ugandacoffee.go.ug/index.php/resource-center/reports/monthly-reports)

 ## Tools used